 - Ensure delivery of well maintained housing stock and increase investment in social housing more generally.

 - Improve the focus on strategy and regional delivery of services.

 - Create space and freedom for social landlords to play a more proactive and innovative role in the communities they serve.

 To consider reform proposals for the role and scope of:

 - the Northern Ireland Housing Executive (NIHE) landlord functions (the management of NIHE properties)

 - NIHE regional functions (including the assessment of housing conditions and need, the allocation of homes and the development and delivery of programmes that respond to that need), and

 - Departmental housing functions (including regulation).

-To develop reform proposals for social housing rent, tenant participation, local government engagement, the regulation and inspection of social housing and the housing functions of the Department for Social Development.
+To develop reform proposals for social housing rent, tenant participation, local government engagement, and the regulation and inspection of social housing.